fmussari/2022-02_SongPopularityAzAutoML/Readme.md

 `.\2022-02_SongPopularityAzAutoML> pip install azureml-automl-runtime`

 ## Before continuing
-In order to compare the model running locally, the model was first deployed at Azure:
+In order to compare the model running locally, the same model was first deployed at Azure:
 [Use automated machine learning in Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/use-automated-machine-learning/7-deploy-model)
 ```
 {